 3. Commitment and consistency.

-In his famous book, Influence: The Psychology of Persuasion, Dr. Robert Cialdini describes the Principle of Consistency as: “Once people make a decision, takes a stand or performs an action, they will face an interpersonal pressure to behave in a consistent manner with what they have said or done previously.”
+In his famous book, Influence: The Psychology of Persuasion, when relating to psychological triggers, Dr. Robert Cialdini describes the Principle of Consistency as: “Once people make a decision, takes a stand or performs an action, they will face an interpersonal pressure to behave in a consistent manner with what they have said or done previously.”

 How can you help your customer to feel like they need to be fair?